Shsgear/Shsgear.github.io/README.md

 `githubBlog` is defined in [Travis-CI-Contol-Board](https://travis-ci.com/Shsgear/Shsgear.github.io) by ourself. it's value was is a github AccessToken.
 See `Github > User > Settings > Developer settings > Personal access tokens`

 `GH_REF` is defined in `.travis.yaml`.
 The value of this variable is a web URL of this remote repository

+### Additions

+`branch` in `.travis.yml`  Specify which branches to build using a safelist, or blocklist branches that you do not want to be built

 - ## Link